 Tiered bonus offerings will gain popularity

 We've seen it before: A card rolls out an awesome bonus offer, but it comes in two parts.
 "Spend X dollars in three months to earn X points and earn an additional X points when you spend X dollars in six months," or something similar.
 These have most often shown up with premium cards or small business cards in the past, but we wouldn't be surprised to see more of this trickling down to "regular" rewards cards in the coming months.

 The reason is simple: The more often you swipe your card, the more money a bank makes in processing fees.
 Enticing applicants with a signup bonus is great, but keeping those new cardholders swiping their cards as long as possible and as many times as possible is the bank's ultimate goal.

 This year, we saw the Capital One Venture Rewards Credit Card offer a two-tier bonus opportunity with a hefty spend requirement, but also a hefty miles opportunity.
-While that particular promotion has ended, it wouldn't surprise us to see these types of bonuses grow in popularly in 2021, particularly as travel rewards cards regain their pre-pandemic, we-can-travel-again popularly.
+While that particular promotion has ended (as of the original December 2020 writing of this article), it wouldn't surprise us to see these types of bonuses grow in popularly in 2021, particularly as travel rewards cards regain their pre-pandemic, we-can-travel-again popularity.